luukru/Chatbot/README.md

 So we decided to use the following repository instead: https://github.com/suriyadeepan/practical_seq2seq.
 This repository contains an implementation of seq2seq as well as some functions to preprocess our data such that it fits the model.

 ### Intelligent feature
 When our model encounters an unknown (i.e. not in vocabulary) word it will replace the unknow word by a synonym that does occur in the vocabulary.
-For this the NLTK WordNet interface is used.
+For this the NLTK WordNet interface is used (http://www.nltk.org/howto/wordnet.html).
 For every unknown word, a list of synonyms is generated, and the first synonym that does occur in the vocabulary is used for replacement.

 ### Training the model
 We tried multiple methods of training the model.